Doxdxo/Me-.-.-./README.md

 .𖥔 Lets start off simple , my name is Xen, but idm being called as the charac im cosplaying as !
 Nicknames are fine as well, but please ask for my consent !

+.𖥔 Being on Busy stats on pt doesn't mean I'm not open for cuds + hide, so please come and hug with the homeless... ⤷ me i also wouldn't mind if you cud with me when i'm w/ friends! :D PLEASEPLEAPSELPLEADEPLSWAPALSPELASPELSASE

 。★.𖥔 *__PRNS__* :
 ⤷
 Any prns are fine!
 Doesn't matter if it's she/her , he/him , they/them , (or its/it) ...
 I couldn't careless !